sarthak140704/WEB-da5/README.md

 # WEB-da5
-D

 To run backend code

-cd backend
+cd backen

 npm run start

 Password = 12345 for all students

 Password = admin@123 for all admin

-Preale create database using code from backend/sql/database.sql
+Please create database using code from backend/sql/database.sql